crisbodnar/text-to-image/models/gancls/README.md

 Make sure your `PYTHONAPTH` is pointing to the root directory of the project.
 For instructions on setting up the dataset, check the main README.

 To run the program run the following instruction from the root directory of the project: `python --cfg [path_to_config]`.
-'cfg', './models/gancls/cfg/flowers.yml'.
 If the `--cfg` flag is not specified, then the default config from `./models/gancls/cfg/flowers.yml` will be used.
 You can switch between training and testing by setting TRAIN.FLAG to either true or false in the config.